Jammy2211/PyAutoLens/README.rst

     masked_imaging = imaging.apply_mask(mask=mask)

     """
-    We model the lens galaxy using an EllipticalIsothermal MassProfile and the source galaxy using an EllipticalSersic LightProfile.
+    We model the lens galaxy using an EllIsothermal MassProfile and the source galaxy using an EllSersic LightProfile.
     """
-    lens_mass_profile = al.mp.EllipticalIsothermal
+    lens_mass_profile = al.mp.EllIsothermal
-    source_light_profile = al.lp.EllipticalSersic
+    source_light_profile = al.lp.EllSersic

     """
     To setup these profiles as model components whose parameters are free & fitted for